kangzhai/PmliPEMG/README.md

 # PmliPEMG
-The related data and scoure codes of PmliPEMG are privided by Q. Kang.
+The related data and scoure codes of PmliPEMG are provided by Q. Kang.

 The latest version is updated on January 13, 2021.